albar965/albar965.github.io/littlenavmap-faq.md

 Note that this also removes all undo/redo steps from the database.

 The error should not appear again.

+**Note: This root issue was fixed with the Little Navmap stable version 2.8.8.
+See page [Alex' Projects](https://albar965.github.io/index.html) for latest releases of stable and beta versions.**

 <!-- ================================================================================================ -->
 <!-- ================================================================================================ -->